r1s7o/C-Exercises/README.md

-making a change to make a git bash conflict on local repository making a change from the web to make a git bash conflict making a change from the second git branch
+making a change to make a git bash conflict on local repository making a change from the web to make a git bash conflict making a change from the second git branch making a change in master branch for git bash